Pintar-Community/help.stg.pintar.co.id/contents/docs/degrees/en/user.md

 : Admin permit users to delete curriculum

-After everything is set Admin, can click CREATE.
-Then the **permission** has been created.
+After everything is set Admin, can click **CREATE**.
+Then the permission has been created.

 ![](/img/36.-create.png)